omerwe/polyfun/README.md

 <br><br>
 **PolyLoc** generalizes fine-mapping by constructing minimal sets of SNPs that causally explain a given proportion (e.g. 50%) of SNP heritability.

+We also provide a script called **finemapper** that facilitates fine-mapping with methods like SuSiE, saving many of the preprocessing steps often required to perform fine-mapping.

 <br><br>
 # Installation
 PolyFun and PolyLoc are designed for Python 3, and require the following freely available Python packages: